circleci/circleci-docs/jekyll/_cci2/sample-config.md

     executor: node/default
     steps:
       - checkout
-      # Install the lates npm - the node Orb takes care of it
+      # Install the latest npm - the node Orb takes care of it
       - node/install-npm
       # Install dependencies - the node Orb take care of installation and dependency caching
       - node/install-packages: